Zorra Tug-of-War Heritage

 The second pull was held on hard ground.
 The Zorra team could not effectively dig in, and the heavier Chicago team had a decisive advantage, winning in two minutes.

-Amazingly, the length of time of the final pull was not recorded, but many spectators claimed it was the greatest ever witnessed.
+The third pull was again on softer ground.
+The Zorra men dug in hard, and the crowd fell quiet as they flattened out on the signal.
+Apparently, the length of time of that final pull was not recorded, but spectators claimed it was the greatest ever witnessed.

-The Zorra team, drawing on muscle and stamina built by hard work in woods and fields, rallied against their heavier opponents.
-They pulled their way to victory and a place in history.
+As the teams neared exhaustion the Zorra men, drawing on muscle and stamina built by hard work in woods and fields, rallied to pull their way to victory – and their place in history.